 1. Who may apply for a scholarship?

-Scholarships are available to initiated members of Kappa Kappa Gamma Fraternity who are at least second-year students at a college or university.
+Scholarships are available to initiated members of Kappa Kappa Gamma Fraternity who are at least second-year students enrolled at a college or university.

 2. What is the amount of the scholarships?

-Most scholarships are $3,000 for the academic year.
+Most Kappa Kappa Gamma Foundation scholarships award $3,000 for the academic year.
 There are a few scholarships for lesser amounts.
 Undergraduate need-based scholarships award $5,000 per academic year.
 The Marisol Scholarship provides 75 percent of educational expenses for one year.

 3. Where can I find the applications?

-To better prepare for the application questions, please review the sample undergraduate and graduate applications. *These are sample applications.
+To better prepare for the application questions, review the sample undergraduate merit scholarship application, the sample undergraduate need-based scholarship application, and graduate scholarship application (forthcoming). *These are sample applications.
 To be considered for a scholarship, you must apply through the online application process.

 4. What is the deadline for scholarship applications?

 The application deadline is Feb.
 1, 2019.
 All scholarship applications must be submitted online by 5 p.m.
-ET on Feb.
-1.
+ET.

 5. What supporting documents are required with the application?

 6. Can I send my transcripts and letters of recommendation directly to Kappa Kappa Gamma Headquarters or the Foundation office?

 7. How will I know if the Kappa Foundation received my supporting documents?